Wes Lee: Lucha Underground (2018)

-On the July 18, 2018, episode of Lucha Underground he made his debut under the name Dezmond X defeating Paul London for one of the seven ancient Aztec Medallions.
+On the July 18, 2018, episode of Lucha Underground, Aikens made his debut under the name Dezmond X and defeated Paul London for one of the seven ancient Aztec Medallions.
 The series was discontinued after season finale, Ultima Lucha Cuatro.

-WWE (2020–present)
+WWE (2020–2025)

 MSK (2020–2022)

-On December 2, 2020, he signed a contract with WWE and was assigned to the WWE Performance Center.
-On the January 13, 2021 episode of NXT, Xavier, now going by the ring name Wes Lee, and his tag team partner Zachary Wentz, now going by the ring name Nash Carter, debuted under the new team name MSK.
+On December 2, 2020, Xavier along with his tag team partner Zachary Wentz signed a contract with WWE and was assigned to the WWE Performance Center.
+On the January 13, 2021 episode of NXT, Xavier and Wentz, now going by the ring names Wes Lee and Nash Carter, respectively, debuted under the new team name MSK.
 They debuted in the Men's Dusty Rhodes Tag Team Classic tournament, which they won.
 At NXT TakeOver: Stand & Deliver Night One, MSK defeated the Grizzled Young Veterans (James Drake and Zack Gibson) and Legado Del Fantasma (Raul Mendoza and Joaquin Wilde) in a triple threat match for the vacant NXT Tag Team Championship.
 On an episode of NXT, MSK defeated Fantasma to retain their tag titles.
 At NXT TakeOver: In Your House, MSK teamed with NXT North American Champion Bronson Reed to defeat Legado Del Fantasma in a winner takes all match which MSK won.
-At The Great American Bash, MSK defeated Ciampa and Timothy Thatcher for the tag titles.
+At NXT The Great American Bash, MSK defeated Ciampa and Timothy Thatcher for the tag titles.
 Over the next two months, MSK defended their titles against Imperium and Oney Lorcan and Danny Burch.

-At NXT: Halloween Havoc, Imperium defeated MSK in a Lumber Jack-o'-Lantern Tag Team match to win the titles, only for MSK to reclaim them at NXT Stand & Deliver.
+At NXT Halloween Havoc, Imperium defeated MSK in a Lumber Jack-o'-Lantern Tag Team match to win the titles, only for MSK to reclaim them at NXT Stand & Deliver.
 However, just four days later, on April 5, 2022, it was reported that WWE had released Carter due to multiple domestic abuse allegations and photos relating to Adolf Hitler and Nazi symbolism.
 WWE later confirmed that the NXT Tag Team Championships were officially vacated on April 8, 2022, ending Lee's second reign at six days and also leading to the end of the group MSK in WWE.